equalitie/ouinet/README.md

 [Firefox proxy]: http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox
     "How to Enter Proxy Settings in Firefox"

-Additionally, you may want to disable Firefox's automatic captive portal detection so that you get less noise in client logs.
-Enter `about:config` in the location bar and change `network.captive-portal-service.enabled` to `false`.
+To reduce noise in the client log, you may want to disable Firefox's data collection by unchecking all options from "Preferences / Privacy & Security / Firefox Data Collection and Use", and maybe entering `about:config` in the location bar and clearing the value of `toolkit.telemetry.server`.
+You can also avoid some more noise by disabling Firefox's automatic captive portal detection by changing `network.captive-portal-service.enabled` to `false` in `about:config`.

 Also, if you want to avoid wasting Ouinet network resources and disk space on ads and similar undesired content, you can install an ad blocker like [uBlock Origin](https://github.com/gorhill/uBlock).

 Once done, you can visit `localhost` in your browser and it should show you